-The Accreditation Committee considers the establishment of a single Assessment Team comprising up to four assessors is more cost effective and efficient than establishing several Assessment Teams each comprising two assessors for each program offered by the same education provider.
+The Accreditation Committee considers the establishment of a single Assessment Team is more cost effective and efficient than establishing several Assessment Teams for each program offered by the same education provider.

-Prior to confirming the establishment of any Assessment Team, the Accreditation Unit will give the relevant education provider written notice about the proposed Team, including the names and relevant background of each assessor.
+Before confirming the establishment of any Assessment Team, the Accreditation Unit will give the relevant education provider written notice about the proposed team, including the names and relevant background of each assessor.